The Mayor of London, Sadiq Khan, has declared a climate emergency.

 - identify transformative solutions to country and sector-driven climate challenges; and build ambitious partnerships in a diverse stakeholder community for the journey ahead.

-OUR SPEAKER: Insurers can be the heroes of this new phase of climate action.
+Insurers can be the heroes of this new phase of climate action.
 EIT Climate-KIC’s CEO Dr Kirsten Dunlop will outline an ambitious role for insurers in the context of complex climate risk.
 Dr Dunlop brings a background in the insurance industry, having joined EIT Climate-KIC in 2017 from Suncorp, an Australian financial services conglomerate, where she acted as Executive General Manager Strategic Innovation.

 Sink or swim: The Economist's Climate Risk Summit